Beware of Loan Repayment Scams

 Important Information:

-- Students must be actively enrolled at least half-time enrollment, six (6) financial aid eligible credits, during the semester the student receives FDL.
-This includes being enrolled in six (6) credits during summer semester even though the College's definition for half-time is only three (3) credits.
+- Students must be actively enrolled at least half-time, six (6) financial aid eligible credits, during the semester the student receives Federal Direct Loans (FDL).
+This includes being enrolled at least half-time to receive FDL in the summer semester.

 - Students must meet all Basic Eligibility Requirements, including meeting Satisfactory Academic Progress.

-- Students may borrow up to the maximum amount of loan eligibility as determined by dependency status and the amount of credits earned (including transfer credits).
+- Students may borrow up to the maximum amount of loan eligibility as determined by dependency status and the number of credits earned (including transfer credits).

-- After graduation, or dropping below half-time attendance, students must complete Exit Counseling which will inform the borrower of his/her repayment options, responsibilities and consequences of not repaying the loan.
+- After graduation, or dropping below half-time attendance, students must complete Exit Counseling which will inform the borrower of their repayment options, responsibilities and consequences of not repaying the loan.

-- LCC has an agreement with Educational Credit Management Corporation (ECMC) to provide repayment resources and education/career planning tools.
-ECMC can help with options available to borrowers who are having trouble paying.
+- LCC has an agreement with Student Connections to provide repayment resources and education/career planning tools.
+Student Connections can help with options available to borrowers who are having trouble making loan payments.

 - If you borrow a loan, the loan information will be submitted to the National Student Loan Data System (NSLDS) through the Department of Education, and will be accessible by guaranty agencies, lenders, and schools determined to be authorized users of the data system.